kakserpom/daemon.io/docs/en/network/iostream.md

 <md:method>
 /**
 	 * Freeze input
 	 * @param boolean $at_front At front.
 Default is true.
 If the front of a buffer is frozen, operations that drain data from the front of the buffer, or that prepend data to the buffer, will fail until it is unfrozen.
-If the back a buffer is frozen, operations that append data from the buffer will fail until it is unfrozen
+If the back a buffer is frozen, operations that append data from the buffer will fail until it is unfrozen.
 	 * @return boolean Success
 	 */
 public function freezeInput($at_front = false)
 </md:method>